estiwidder/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/in-chat.md

 {: .mb-8}

-> **Generally, client side settings will override console settings.**
-    Except for the case were autocomplete was enabled on the App side, but disabled on the admin console, on the account settings, though the autocomplete is enabled and passes requests, no suggestions will be received by the BE nor displayed in the chat.
+> **Client side settings will override console settings,**   with the exception of the case were autocomplete is disabled on the admin console, on the account settings.
 {: .mb-10}